predominant/health-check/README.md

 Where possible, minimal or NO dependencies will be required to run these scripts.

+## Functions

+The following convenience functions are provided:

+### `usage`

+When called, outputs the usage information from the current source file.
+Usage information is retrieved by grepping the entire file and looking for lines that begin with `#/`.

+### `exit_report(code, message, ...)`

+Exits the process with the specified code, after printing out the supplied message.
+The message can be a single string, or any number of arguments which will be combined into a string.

 ## Documentation ##

 Each check shall provide its own documentation within the script itself.